 |Ariel P Vera||4||*||*|

-6 For any Director who has no prior experience as a director of a listed company, he/she will be encouraged to attend the Listed Company Director ("LCD") Programme conducted by the Singapore Institute of Directors ("SID").
+6 For any Director who has no prior experience as a director of a listed company, he/she will be encouraged to attend the Listed Company Director (“LCD”) Programme conducted by the Singapore Institute of Directors (“SID”).
 The Company Secretary will assist such Director with enrolling in the LCD Programme.
-The Company also provides the Board with updates on developments in laws and regulations or changes in regulatory requirements and financial reporting standards, which are relevant to or may affect the Group's businesses.
-For FY2015, our lawyers, WongPartnership LLP gave a presentation to the Board on the key changes to the Companies Act pursuant to the Companies (Amendment) Act 2014.
-Also at ARC meetings, the external auditors, Ernst & Young LLP provide regular updates on developments in accounting and governance standards wherever relevant and applicable to the Group.
-Also, Directors have been periodically updated on various aspects of the Group's operations through briefings or informal discussions by Management.
-As part of the Company's continuing education for Directors, the Company Secretary circulates to the Board articles, reports and news releases issued by Singapore Exchange Securities Trading Limited ("SGX-ST") which are relevant to the Group's businesses.
-Also, wherever applicable, meetings are arranged for the Directors to meet with relevant experts on issues which impact the Group's operating environment.
-In addition, the Directors are encouraged to attend appropriate relevant external programmes such as those conducted by the SID or seminars organised by SGX-ST or other professional institutes, at the Company's expense.
-The Directors may also, at any time, request for further information or meetings with Management on the Group's operations.
+The Company also provides the Board with updates on developments in laws and regulations or changes in regulatory requirements and financial reporting standards, which are relevant to or may affect the Group’s businesses.
+The Directors have been periodically updated on various aspects of the Group’s operations through briefings or informal discussions by Management.
+As part of the Company’s continuing education for Directors, the Company Secretary circulates to the Board articles, reports and news releases issued by Singapore Exchange Securities Trading Limited (“SGX‐ST”) which are relevant to the Group’s businesses.
+Also, wherever applicable, meetings are arranged for the Directors to meet with relevant experts on issues which impact the Group’s operating environment.
+In addition, the Directors are encouraged to attend appropriate relevant external programmes such as those conducted by the SID or seminars organised by the SGX‐ST or other professional institutes, at the Company’s expense.
+The Directors may also, at any time, request further information or meetings with Management on the Group’s operations.

 PRINCIPLE 2: BOARD COMPOSITION AND GUIDANCE